heiho1/TournamentBlocks/README.md

 To test the integration, follow the instructions defined in the "VueJS development" below to run a development server or deploy the UI build distribution to a suitable HTTP server.

+A demo video of basic usage is in the demo/ sub-folder.
+You may view a large size version of the demo at https://www.screencast.com/t/AtGsYjWOl as well.

 ### Truffle development

 The TournamentBlocks root project is currently setup to run again the ganache-cli test blockchain, which defaults to the port 8545.